-If you are a digital product owner or manage a UX organization it’s important for you to consider what I call the architecture risk principle (ARP).
+If you are a digital product owner or manage a UX organization, it’s essential for you to consider what I call the architecture risk principle (ARP).
 ARP correlates to a widely known statistical probability, called the Pareto principle.
 The Pareto principle, commonly referred to as the 80–20 rule, states that, for many events, roughly 80% of the effects come from 20% of the causes.
 Likewise, the architecture risk principle asserts that architecture activities for any given project represent 20% of the effort, but effects roughly 80% of the subsequent collaborative efforts for design execution.

 As a result, sound digital architecture activities can mitigate up to 80% of a project’s risk—leaving design resources responsible for the remaining 20%.